John Garfield Refuses to Rat on His Friends to HUAC and Dies Tragically Young at Age 39. From 1951, it's He Ran All the Way.

 “I thought he was terrific.
 He was being loyal to his street traditions—you don’t give names.
 It’s a tradition that should exist in all human morality.”

-With that, it was clear to Julie he wouldn’t find work in Hollywood anytime soon.
+With that revelation, it was clear to Julie that he wouldn’t find work in Hollywood anytime soon.

 John Garfield and HUAC: "They're Just After Me"

-Film and television offers continued to be denied John Garfield, or magically fell through at the last minute.
+Film and television offers continued to be denied John Garfield.
+The job offers he did receive routinely fell through at the last minute.

 “Well, they’re just after me, aren’t they?”